Major U.S. flag makers to stop making Confederate flags

 According to Annin’s website, the company supplied the U.S. flags for Union troops during the Civil War, and an Annin flag draped the coffin of slain U.S. President Abraham Lincoln.

+Eder said it made its decision because longtime former owner Eugene Eder fought in World War II “against the forces of bigotry, hatred and tyranny” and wanted to produce American flags as symbols of freedom and opportunity.

+“Our hope moving forward is that all communities are able to live together in unity so that everyone can experience the freedom and opportunity for which Mr. Eder and so many other veterans fought,” said Jodi Goglio, chief operating officer, in a statement.

-Supporters say the Confederate flag is a reminder of South Carolina’s heritage and a memorial to Southern casualties during the Civil War.
+Supporters say the Confederate flag is a reminder of South Carolina’s heritage and a memorial to Southern casualties during America’s 1861-65 Civil War.

 The flag, however, has also long been embraced by white supremacists.
-Last week, photos emerged online of Dylann Roof, the 21-year-old white man charged with murdering nine black worshippers at the Emanuel African Methodist Episcopal Church in Charleston, posing with the flag.
+Last week, photos emerged online of Dylann Roof, the 21-year-old white man charged with murdering nine worshipers at the Emanuel African Methodist Episcopal Church in Charleston, posing with the flag.

+The photographs prompted renewed calls for the Confederate flag to be removed from the capitol grounds.

-South Carolina Governor Nikki Haley on Monday called on lawmakers to take down the flag at the state capitol grounds.
-Wal-Mart Stores Inc (WMT.N) and Sears Holdings Corp (SHLD.O) said they would stop selling products bearing the Confederate flag.
+South Carolina Governor Nikki Haley on Monday called on lawmakers to take down the flag, saying it does “not represent the future of our great state.”
+Wal-Mart Stores Inc and Sears Holdings Corp said they would stop selling products bearing the Confederate flag.

-On Tuesday, online auction site eBay Inc (EBAY.O) said it would ban Confederate flags and related items containing the flag’s image from its website.
+On Tuesday, online auction site eBay Inc said it would ban Confederate flags and related items containing the flag’s image from its website as it had become a “contemporary symbol of divisiveness and racism.”

-Richard Cohen, president of the Southern Poverty Law Center, which researches U.S. hate groups, applauded the big retailers’ decision to pull the merchandise.

-“All of the publicity surrounding the sale of Confederate flags became too toxic to handle, and that’s a good thing,” he said.

-Reporting by Edward McAllister; Additional reporting by Ellen Wulfhorst in New York, Jim Forsyth in San Antonio and Mari Saito; Editing by Tiffany Wu and Toby Chopra
+Reporting by Edward McAllister.
+Additional reporting by Ellen Wulfhorst; Editing by Sue Horton, Tiffany Wu and Andre Grenon